ForgeRock/forgeops-cli/docs/forgeops_install_apps.md

 ## forgeops install apps

-Install the ForgeRock apps (AM, IDM, UI)
+Install the ForgeRock apps

 ### Synopsis

-    Install the ForgeRock apps (AM, IDM, UI):
+            Install the ForgeRock Identity Platform apps:
-    * Install the ForgeRock apps
+            * Install the ForgeRock Identity Platform "apps"
             * Use --tag to specify a different version to install

 ```
 forgeops install apps [flags]